jupyterhub/mybinder.org-user-guide/doc/index.md

 <br />

 **Binder** allows you to create custom computing environments that can be shared and used by many remote users.
+You can [use many open source languages](howto/languages.rst), [configure the user interface](howto/user_interface.rst), and more!

-It is powered by [BinderHub](https://github.com/jupyterhub/binderhub), which is an open-source tool that deploys the Binder service in the cloud.
+A Binder service is powered by [BinderHub](https://github.com/jupyterhub/binderhub), an open-source tool that runs on Kubernetes.
 One such deployment lives at [mybinder.org](https://mybinder.org), and is free to use.
 For more information about the mybinder.org deployment and the team that runs it, see [](about/about.md).

+:::{admonition} Other documentation in the Binder ecosystem
+:class: tip
-:::{admonition,tip} Other documentation in the Binder ecosystem This documentation is for creators of Binder repositories, and those who wish to use and learn more about the service at `mybinder.org`.
+This documentation is for creators of Binder repositories, and those who wish to use and learn more about the service at `mybinder.org`.
 You may be interested in the following other documentation sites: